Ray Data

 writes can send the same bucket to multiple writer tasks, and those

 writers can allocate overlapping sequence numbers.
-Use the explicit
+The explicit

 If every (partition_keys..., bucket) group fits in memory on a